mrjcleaver/qdomyos-zwift/docker/raspberry_pi_zero_manual_build.md

 # Setup Guide for Raspberry Pi Zero W 2 from Nightlies.
 (!)
-Note this does not work due to issues reported on https://github.com/cagnulein/qdomyos-zwift/issues/3361
+Note this does not work due to issues reported on https://github.com/cagnulein/qdomyos-zwift/issues/3361 (!!)
+In short, this would need a binary downloadable for libqweb, used to stream Qt apps via WebGL to a browser — which is what the libqwebgl.so plugin enables.

+However: 🧠 Clarification: **libqwebgl Is Not a Debian Package Name** That plugin is: A Qt platform plugin, not available via apt as libqwebgl Typically built from source or included as part of a Qt WebAssembly / WebGL-enabled build

 ## 1. Get the Hardware